Siddy212/iconic-es-de/README.md

    - `4:3`
    - `19.5:9`
    - `1:1`
-- `Theme Variant` - sets the layout used for the gamelist view when media & metadata are scraped for your games.
-All settings will scale the size of the gamelist and the amount of metadata shown based on the selected font size:
+- `Theme Variant` - sets the layout used for the gamelist view when media & metadata are scraped for your games.  `Simple` variants will have a minimal System view without overlays and reduce the amount of metadata shown.
+All settings will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `X-Large` font will disable metadata and show only the boxart for Textlist/Carousel views.:
    - `Textlist` - A simple list of game names on the right with the miximage on the left.
-Less demanding on weaker systems.`X-Large` font will disable metadata and show only the boxart.

-   - `Carousel` - A vertical carousel of game marquees on the right and the game miximage on the left. `X-Large` font will disable metadata and show only the boxart.
+   - `Carousel` - A vertical carousel of game marquees on the right and the game miximage on the left.

-   - `Grid: Boxart` - A grid view that displays boxart covers.
+   - `Grid: Boxart` - A grid view that displays boxart covers with metadata on the left.

+   - `Grid: Physical Media` - A grid view that displays physical media images with metadata on the left.

-   - `Grid: Titlescreen` - A grid view that displays titlescreens.
+   - `Grid: Titlescreen` - A grid view that displays titlescreens with metadata on the left.

-   - `Grid: Physical Media` - A grid view that displays physical media images.
+  - `Grid: Marquees` - A grid view that displays marquees with metadata on the left.

+   - `(Simple) Textlist ` - `Simple System view`.
+A simple list of game names on the right with reduced metadata on the left.

+   - `(Simple) Carousel` - `Simple System view`.
+A vertical carousel of game marquees on the right and minimal metadata on the left.

+   - `(Simple) Carousel Horizontal` - `Simple System view` A horizontal carousel of game boxart with minimal metadata below.

-   - `Full Grid: Boxart` - A grid view that spands the entire width of the screen and displays boxart covers.
+   - `(Simple) Grid: Boxart` - `Simple System view` A grid view that spands the entire width of the screen and displays boxart covers.

-   - `Full Grid: Physical Mediah` - A grid view that spands the entire width of the screen and displays physical media.
+   - `(Simple) Grid: Physical Media` - `Simple System view` A grid view that spands the entire width of the screen and displays physical media.

 - `Theme Color Scheme` - There are 3 types of color schemes that are used for the overall theme on all views, Light, Dark, and Retro-Gray.
 Each of these color schemes allow you to choose from: Classic, Modern, or Custom.
 This will indicate which art style to use.
 Classic using more official game art while Modern uses updated renders of characters.
 Custom allows user-defined artwork that can be mixed without being reset when updating the theme.
    - `Light` - A white scheme in Classic, Modern, or Custom styles.